 About This Site

-I intend for this web site to display correctly with as many different browsers and computer platforms as possible.
+I intend for this web site to display correctly with as many different browsers and platforms as possible.
 As a result, I try to keep my HTML code as pure as possible, meaning that I don't use any browser-specific HTML extensions that are only usable by a limited audience, and I make sure my site coding meets the World Wide Web Consortium (W3C)'s HTML/XHTML/CSS Specifications.
+As of 2015, the site is now written in XHTML 1.1 Basic, with a separate stylesheet for mobile devices to make sure that it is usable on cell phones as well as on computers and tablets.

 This site is maintained on several Macintosh computers.
 It was originally created using Bare Bones Software's BBEdit, and it is now maintained using Panic Software's Coda.
 (I believe in editing HTML files by hand, to give me the most control over how they work and to make sure that they continue to validate as proper HTML.)